daidai-ok/dxfconv/README.md

 | `Format` | `Format` | Output format. `dxfconv.FormatPDF` or `dxfconv.FormatSVG`. | `FormatPDF` |
 | `Scale` | `float64` | Scaling factor.
 Set to `0.0` to automatically fit the drawing within the page margins. | `0.0` (Auto) |
 | `Margin` | `float64` | Margin around the drawing in millimeters. | `10.0` |

+## Thread Safety

+`dxfconv` is thread-safe.
+It is safe to use `Convert` function concurrently from multiple goroutines.

 ## License